Gluten-Free Naan Bread

 • Remove cooked naan and wrap it in a clean dish towel to keep it warm and soft while you cook the remaining dough.
 Note: You may need to adjust the temperature or stop to clean the pan if you notice sticking or burning.

-• Top the naan with melted butter, chopped cilantro and chopped garlic (or other flavors of your choice).
+• Top the naan with additional melted butter, cilantro, and chopped garlic (or other flavors of your choice), if desired.

 Notes